Why Read This

 Interest in smart cities has taken off like wildfire.
 Cities of all sizes navigate the challenge — growing demand for new constituent services within increasingly constrained budgets — and try to identify potential solutions to their cities' woes.
 The combination of critical urban pain points and vendor enthusiasm to address them has resulted in a proliferation of point solutions: emergency response integration, traffic congestion alleviation, waste and water management, smart buildings, smart grids, etc. The key to being a truly smart city, however, lies in bringing these systems together, creating an integrated approach to city governance as a whole.
 City leaders are embracing governance tools, and we expect that adoption will grow.
 The opportunity for tech vendors and service providers lies in facilitating smart governance — offering cloud and shared services models for business applications, providing integration and cloud management services, and generally facilitating the coordination and collaboration among city departments and city leadership.

-Tags: BT Futures, Customer Experience Management, Customer Relationship Management (CRM), IT Organization, IT Spending Forecasts, Management & Organization, Organizational Design & Change Management, Product & Solutions Strategies, Regulations & Legislation, Security, Risk and Compliance, Shared Services, Sourcing Strategy & Execution, Tech Sector Economics, Technology Product Strategies, Web 2.0
+Tags: Customer Experience Management, Customer Relationship Management (CRM), IT Spending Forecasts, Management & Organization, Organization, Organizational Structure, Product & Solutions Strategies, Regulations & Legislation, Security Risk & Compliance, Shared Services, Social Media, Sourcing Strategy & Execution, Tech Sector Economics, Technology Product Strategies